 Diet

-One of the best ways to really make the coloring of your betta pop without changing its environment is by providing a high-quality and diverse selection of foods.
+One of the best ways to make your betta’s colors pop without changing its environment is by providing a high-quality and diverse selection of foods.

-If you wish to feed your betta with a dried pellet or flake food, make sure that it’s one specially formulated for bettas.
-It’s important that it has a high protein content, with a low proportion of starchy fillers sometimes found in community tank fish foods.
+If you feed your betta with a dried pellet or flake food, make sure that it’s one specially formulated for bettas.
+It must have a high protein content, with a low proportion of starchy fillers sometimes found in community tank fish foods.

 To bring out the yellow, orange, and red pigments in your betta, choose foods with a high percentage of carotenoids.
 Carotenoids can be found in some commercial fish food, and are especially abundant in brine shrimp!